animatlabs/animatlabs.github.io/_posts/2022-04-07-wsl2-visual-studio-docker-without-docker-desktop.md

 With the advent of containerization, Docker and Docker Desktop came in and provided GUI based simple solutions for most of the problems that a developer would face for setting up a local development environment.
 But with the news that broke out last year (2021) that Docker Desktop will no longer be free for an Enterprise setup, although it is still free for personal use.

 Therefore, looking out for alternate strategies as of right now, this article we would be looking forward to setup Visual Studio with WSL2.
-So, that the same could be leveraged without the use of Docker Desktop in Visual Studio 2022.
+So, that we could leverage the same without Docker Desktop in Visual Studio 2022 on a Windows machine.

-**Note:** If you have not set up WSL, you can [refer to this article](../wsl-installation-win11/) for setting it up before we continue.
+**Note:** If you have not set up WSL, you can [refer to this article](../wsl2-installation-windows/) for setting it up before we continue.

 ## Configuration

-Over here we are going to leverage the caveat that only Docker Desktop needs a license to be setup and not the actual docker services, which we will be hosting in our WSL setup.
+Over here we are going to leverage the caveat that only Docker Desktop needs a license to be used in a commercial setup and not the actual docker services which we will be hosting in our WSL setup.
+Noting, that it was always possible in Docker Desktop to integrate it with WSL but we generally never choose to do so!
 So, let's being with configuring docker in our WSL2 setup on Ubuntu.

 ### Configure Docker

-With Reference from the [setup guide on the official website](https://docs.docker.com/engine/install/ubuntu/), before we install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.

-- Update the apt package index and install packages:
+- Update the apt package index and install the required packages:

   ```bash
   > sudo apt-get update